ARIZONA

 How do I apply for TANF in Arizona?

-Whether you are applying for the first time, or renewing your benefits, submit your application through Health-e-Arizona Plus — the same application used to apply for Medicaid and Nutrition Assistance.
+In Arizona, you can apply for TANF through Health-e-Arizona Plus , the same application used to apply for Medicaid and Nutrition Assistance.

-Arizona’s Nutrition Assistance Program (SNAP) provides monthly food benefits to eligible low-income families with children and vulnerable adults.
-Its main purpose is to help Arizonians add more nutritious foods to their diets.
+Arizona’s Nutrition Assistance Program (SNAP) provides food assistance to low-income families with children and vulnerable adults.
+The program helps eligible households afford a nutritionally adequate supply of food.

-SNAP benefits are calculated based on household size, income, and certain other expenses.
-For example, a single mother with two children who has no income may receive as much as $768 per month.
+SNAP benefit amounts vary based on several factors, including household size, income, and allowable deductions.
+For example, a family of three with no income may receive up to $785 per month.

 How do I get food stamps in Arizona?